 November 30 - December 1, 2012

 Helmut Alt was a speaker (PDF) at the Eighth International Conference on Climate Change (ICCC-8)/Fifth International Conference on Climate and Energy (ICCE-5) sponsored by both the Heartland Institute and the European Institute for Climate and Energy (EIKE).
-Alt's speech is titled “Germany’s new Energy Concept between Dream and Reality.”
+Alt's speech, titled “Germany’s new Energy Concept between Dream and Reality” can be viewed below.

 Helmut Alt was a speaker at EIKE's Third International Conference on Climate and Energy (ICCE-3).
 His speech was titled “Volatile storage of electrical energy on a large scale,” and was under a panel discussing “conventional modern energy.”